 A small correction to the note about Heslop and Co. below.
-Royston had actually brought Heslop under its wing by 1961, ie. at least a year before the acquistion Jennings.
+Royston had actually brought Heslop under its wing in 1958 [corrected from "by 1961"], ie. five years before the acquistion Jennings.
 Heslop is likely nonetheless to have ended up working more for JMI than any other member of the Royston Group.
 Burndept's products were by and large marketed in metal enclosures.

-Heslop was registered as a company in Newcastle-upon-Tyne.
+Heslop was registered as a company in London ( NOT "Newcastle-upon-Tyne" as previously stated).
 There was a works in Rayleigh, Essex.

 A pair of Vox 12 inch speaker units from 1967, logos of the normal "solid state" type.